sladg/datarestor-operator/docs/architecture.md

     - **Concurrency Check**: Similar to the backup controller, it first checks if another backup or restore job is already running for the `targetPVC`.
 If so, it waits and requeues.
     - It performs pre-flight checks:
       - Validates that the referenced `ResticBackup` exists.
       - Checks if the `targetPVC` exists.
-If it doesn't, and `spec.createTargetPVC` is true, it creates the PVC.
     - Once validations pass, it creates a Kubernetes Job to run the `restic restore` command.
     - It transitions the phase to `Running`.